 How can I tell if I oversupinate?

-Gait analysis where your running style is assessed on a treadmill or force plate by a suitably qualified professional will highlight if you overpronate, oversupinate or have a neutral gait.
+This is where your running style is assessed on a treadmill or force plate by a suitably qualified professional who will highlight if you overpronate, oversupinate, or have a neutral gait.
 Most podiatrists, physio’s and sports therapists will offer this service, as do some specialist sports shops.

-Running shoes – For over supination you need a highly cushioned and flexible running shoe to make up for the lack of shock absorption at your foot.
+For oversupination, you need a highly cushioned and flexible running shoe to make up for the lack of shock absorption on your foot.
 Visit a specialist running shoe shop where they can look at your feet and running style and advise on shoes for supination.